-Ross W. Greene, Ph.D., Developer and Executive Producer: Dr. Greene is an internationally recognized child psychologist, researcher, and influential author.
+Ross W. Greene, Ph.D., Developer and Executive Producer: Dr. Greene is an internationally recognized child psychologist and researcher, and influential author and thought leader.
 Dr. Greene was on the faculty at Harvard Medical School for over 20 years and is now founding director of Lives in the Balance.
 His evidence-based model – called Collaborative & Proactive Solutions (CPS), and described in his influential books The Explosive Child, Lost at School, Lost & Found, and Raising Human Beings – has revolutionized the treatment of kids with social, emotional, and behavioral challenges in a vast array of settings.
-Dr. Greene’s vast experience in working with kids in these settings is the guiding vision for this film.
+Dr. Greene’s experiences in working with kids in these settings is the guiding vision for this film.
 He is also adjunct associate professor in the Department of Psychology at Virginia Tech and adjunct professor in the Faculty of Science at the University of Technology in Sydney, Australia.

 Mika Holliday Lentz is a Producer/Director/Writer/Archivist who has traveled the world making historical, expeditionary, and impactful and award-winning documentaries.
 “We are throwing our money at the ‘end’ of the problem, instead of solving it when these kids are young.
 It’s such a tremendous waste of our resources and of these kids’ potential.”